Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

   To see boolean operations in action, run #run-example("bdd_boolean_ops") which demonstrates AND, OR, XOR, and their algebraic properties like De Morgan's laws and absorption.
 ]

-In the next chapter, we will implement the `FilterManager` and the core BDD interface in Rust.
+In the next chapter, we will implement the `AnalysisManager` and the core BDD interface in Rust.